Sk1111-hub/identity-and-access-labs/Active Directory Deployment/README.md

 - Basic AD-aware PowerShell (`Add-LocalGroupMember`) as an alternative to GUI administration
 - Azure VM networking fundamentals (static IP addressing, VNet/subnet alignment)

-## Next Steps

-- Link actual GPOs to the `Workstations` and `Laptops` sub-OUs
-- Add a second branch OU to prove the structure scales across locations
-- Delegate branch-level administration rights instead of using Domain Admin for all changes
-- Document a password/lockout policy per branch via fine-grained password policies